 the intense friendship between Kang-chil and Gook-soo

 The two men are released from prison on the same day, having served their terms for their crimes.
 This time Kang-chil, half afraid of Gook-soo by now, manages to break away from him.
 With his limited funds he buys a bus ticket close to his hometown, the coastal city of Tongyeong, where he hopes to re-establish ties with his aging mother, Mi Ja Kim (Moon-hee Na), but he has to leave the bus early and walk the rest of the way due to running out of money.
 On the way it starts to rain so he seeks shelter in an abandoned house off the highway.
 Lady vet Ji Na's car happens to break down in the same area and she and her dog Tengghie seek shelter in the same house!
 It's pretty shocking to Ji Na to see this man again.
-They cook sweet potatoes over a fire and Kang-chil fixes her broken car in the morning, so she drives him some of the way to Tongyeong and then lets him off at a police station, feeling ill at ease by his staring at her constantly (if you were a man just out of prison after sixteen years wouldn't you stare at a beautiful woman too?).
+They cook sweet potatoes over a fire and Kang-chil fixes her broken car in the morning, so she drives him some of the way to Tongyeong and then lets him off at a police station, feeling ill at ease by his staring at her constantly (if you were a man just out of prison after sixteen years wouldn't you stare at a beautiful woman like Han Ji Min too?).
 But of course they are soon to meet again because both are headed for the same city!
 (By the way it was nice to see this seaside town instead of the usual drama locations in Seoul and Jeju Island -- it was very pretty).

 Once he is home again Kang-chil discovers that mother lives in a shack and sells vegetables in the marketplace to eek out a living.
 He meets his old girlfriend, Hyo-sook Min (Min Kyung Kim) and her baby daughter, and Hyo-sook says she has helped his mother all these years while he was in prison.
 Suddenly Gook-soo shows up at his mother's house too and they both end up living with her.
-Kang-chil sets about improving his mother's place so that it is more liveable.
+Kang-chil sets about improving his mother's place so that it is more livable.

 Then tragedy strikes Kang-chil yet again when Warden Kim is contacted by the hospital that had taken care of Kang-chil after he had been hit by the lady vet's car.
 His tests show that he has liver cancer and only a few months to live, unless he can receive a partial liver transplant to replace the part that is diseased.
-Gook-soo tracks down Kang-chil's biological teenage son Jung Im (actor Tae Joon Choi, who was actually going to the same college with actor Beom Kim during the making of this drama) and hopes that his son will be a match for a partial liver transplant.
+Gook-soo tracks down Kang-chil's biological teenage son Jung Im (actor Tae Joon Choi, Exit, who was actually going to the same college with actor Kim Bum during the making of this drama), and hopes that his son will be a match for a partial liver transplant.
 But persuading the bright young teenager to do this for a father he doesn't even know is going to be a tough haul.
 The son had been raised by a friend after his mother had passed away, and he was hoping to go to a top American university to study.

 Kang-chil doesn't even seem to be very upset about his cancer prognosis; he takes one day at a time and hopes for the best.
 Meanwhile he meets up with the lady vet again and tells her he can help modernize and update her veterinarian clinic.
 She is impressed with all his skills, he knows wiring, carpentry, plumbing like an experienced pro, even though he had been locked up in prison for sixteen years!
-As time passes their relationship becomes deeper and more romantic, which doesn't exactly please Ji Na's ex-fiancee who is her co-vet at the clinic, Young Cheol Kim (Jae-woo Lee).
-It was very heartwarming to see this couple fall in love.
+As time passes their relationship becomes deeper and more romantic, which doesn't exactly please Ji Na's ex-fiancee, who is her co-vet at the clinic, Young Cheol Kim (Jae-woo Lee).
+It was very heartwarming to see this oddball couple fall in love.

 Jin Na also has troubles relating to her father, detective Jung (Hang-sun Jang), because she blames him for the early death of her mother due to asthma.
 He had yelled at her on the phone while she was driving to a prison to see their son's murderer, and the anger had caused her to stop breathing and crash her car.
 It's one of the reasons Ji Na has always turned to animals for love, instead of human beings, because of the lack of trust she had in her father.